 Offshore Pirate Radio

 On 27th March 1964 Radio Caroline began broadcasting from a converted Danish passenger ferry the M.V.
 Fredericia, renamed 'Caroline'.
 The ship was anchored off Felixstowe, this was the beginning of the era of British offshore pirate radio which was to last until 1991, when Radio Caroline's last ship the Ross Revenge left the high seas.
 Radio Caroline still broadcasts today via the internet, details are here .
+Radio Caroline has at last been granted a Medium Wave license, they will return this year (2017) on 648kHz with a power of 1kW ERP.
 The arrival of Radio Caroline was reported in the Daily Herald on 8th April 1964, they closed for the first time in 1968,

 Roger “Twiggy” Day talks to Ben Cree about his time on Radio Caroline: